 The Clarksdale, Mississippi, native received the university’s Distinguished Staff Award, the Student Association’s Outstanding Faculty Award, the Lambda Sigma Outstanding Professor Award, and the Outstanding Professional Award from the National Orientation Directors Association.
 Dr. Abraham also served on many committees and councils while at Mississippi State, and he was the advisor for the MSU Roadrunners (student recruiters) and Orientation Leaders for 20 years and the Alumni Delegates for six years.

-In 2013, Dr. Abraham joined Cadence Bank as vice chairman of client and business relations.
-In this role, he serves as an ambassador for cultivating customer relationships.
+From 2013-2021, Dr. Abraham served as vice chairman of client and business relations for Cadence Bank.
+In this role, he was an ambassador for cultivating customer relationships.

 He and his wife Patti, who retired as director of the research and curriculum unit from MSU in 2010, have three sons, Jim, Josh (Morgan), and Jase (Whitney), and four grandchildren, Hattie, Caden, Smith and Walt.